AchmadGozali8/agusmakmun.github.io/about.md

 permalink: /about/
 ---

-I'm Programmer for Python & Django.
-I've made quite a few web apps, especially on Django.
+Fullstack Developer with 1,5 years experience on web dev, and more than 2 years on scripting with python.
+Interest in software development, data analysis, cryptocurrency, and tech event.
+Passionate to implementing wide variety of web application projects, good cooperation and communication skills.
 Now, I am doing more on backend.

-email: agus[at]python.web.id
+email: achmadg6[at]gmail.com